4 Types of Joints in Concrete Construction

 Joint Layouts

 Reference pre-approved drawings with measured grids for cut locations.
-Mark measured guides on slab.
+Mark measured guides on the slab.

 Careful control joint planning and execution prevents unsightly random cracks.